MaximilianStammnitz/MSG/README.md

 * follows the recommendations by [Eggertson et al., 2019](https://www.nature.com/articles/s41467-019-13341-9)
 * has recently been employed to study structural variation across hundreds of humans ([Almarri et al., 2020](https://doi.org/10.1016/j.cell.2020.05.024))

-In the Transmissible Cancer Group, we rely on this pipeline because of our observation of *low false-negative genotyping rates* with respect to input SV sets across multiple samples, in addition to reliable variant allele frequency estimates.
+In the Transmissible Cancer Group, we rely on this pipeline because of our observation of *low false-negative genotyping rates* with respect to input SV sets across multiple samples, in addition to reliable variant allele frequency estimates that match tumour purity expectations derived from orthogonal SNV analysis.

 MSG is a wrapper script written in GNU Bash, and has been tested on Ubuntu (18.04) systems.
-It should work well on any Linux distribution.
+It should work well on any Linux distribution, and has a checkpoint implementation for resumptions after steps (1) and (2).

 ---